| Title: | Distribution Functions and Parameter Estimates for the Triangle Distribution |

 if |

-containing a list with the call, coefficients,
+an object of S3 class triangle_mle containing a list with the call, coefficients,

 variance co-variance matrix, minimum negative log likelihood,